About the Course

 Real Club Valderrama, Andalucía

 This is the one they all want to win.
-The course that breaks hearts and makes legends, the course where every single hole is a signature in itself.
+The course that breaks hearts and makes greatness, where every single hole is a signature in itself.

-Valderrama is known as the ‘Augusta of Europe’ and if you’ve ever been lucky enough to stroll beneath its famous cork trees, you’ll know why.
-But even if you know this magnificent venue already, come take a tour with us… maybe you’ll learn something new along the way.
+Valderrama is known as the ‘Augusta of Europe’ and if you’ve ever strolled beneath its famous cork trees, you’ll understand why.
+But even if you know Valderrama like the back of your hand, come take a tour with us anyway.
+Who knows... maybe you'll discover something new along the way.

 What happened before we got here?